woman using keypad access control technology

 5. Video access control

-Thanks to its security-enhancing nature, video access control is gaining speed in 2023.
+Thanks to its security-enhancing nature, video access control is gaining speed.
 With a video access control system, tenants can actually see who’s requesting access before letting them in.
 That visual confirmation can be the difference between granting access to a trusted friend or colleague and a complete stranger.

 Most video access control systems come in the form of a video intercom.
 These systems allow visitors to request access from residents via a video call.
 That way, residents can see and talk to guests before letting them in.
 The best video access control systems are also mobile systems, meaning residents answer video calls and manage access from their smartphones.